AlbaXIII/build.mt/README.md

 ### Comment & Reply

 Contained below the build detail is the comment form.
 Authenticated users are able to leave comments on each build post, with a Django message confirmation shown after each comment.
 Comments are displayed within another card, listed by user and submission time & date.

 IMAGE

-Furthermore, each comment contains an individual instance of a reply form, linked to the id of the parent comment.
-This allows users to give text-based reactions to other comments.

-IMAGE